Organisation and Contacts

 The Charter of the International LanguaL Steering Committee was signed by nine national/international organisations in 1995.
 The principal goal of this charter is to provide a commitment and a mechanism to work together on developing ways to describe, share and exchange food information using LanguaL and to provide a common unified oversight of technical committee activities.

-The original members of the International LanguaL Steering Committee are U.S. Food and Drug Administration (FDA), U.S. Department of Agriculture (USDA), Centre de Rechèrche pour l'Étude et l'Observation des Conditions de Vie (CRÉDOC), Centre National des Études Vétérinaires (CNEVA-CIQUAL), Ministry of Agriculture, Fisheries and Food (MAFF), Iniversity of Horticulture and Food Industry of Budapest, National Food Agency of Denmark, International Agency for Research on Cancer (IARC-WHO), and FLAIR Eurofoods-Enfant (CEC) and its successor.
+The original members of the International LanguaL Steering Committee were U.S. Food and Drug Administration (FDA), U.S. Department of Agriculture (USDA), Centre de Rechèrche pour l'Étude et l'Observation des Conditions de Vie (CRÉDOC), Centre National des Études Vétérinaires (CNEVA-CIQUAL), Ministry of Agriculture, Fisheries and Food (MAFF), University of Horticulture and Food Industry of Budapest, National Food Agency of Denmark, International Agency for Research on Cancer (IARC-WHO), and FLAIR Eurofoods-Enfant (CEC) and its successor.

 Regional LanguaL Technical Committees

-The International Steering Committee accomplishes most of its work through two regional technical committees: a European Technical Committee and a U.S. Technical Committee.
-These have an open structure, with core members, chosen from members of the International LanguaL Steering Committee, responsible for the maintenance and updating of the LanguaL descriptor system and invited experts.
-Special interest groups on different topics are formed as need arises.
+The International Steering Committee accomplished most of its work through two regional technical committees: a European Technical Committee and a U.S. Technical Committee.
+These had an open structure, with core members, chosen from members of the International LanguaL Steering Committee, responsible for the maintenance and updating of the LanguaL descriptor system and invited experts.

 A thesaurus is an evolving language, which should reflect scientific and technological evolutions in the field of foods.
 Suggestions to introduce new concepts or to improve those proposed in this edition are therefore welcome.
-Eventual suggestions for updates/corrections should be send to the
+Special interest groups on different topics are formed as need arises.

-European LanguaL Technical Committee and LanguaL Secretariat
+LanguaL Secretariat and European LanguaL Technical Committee

-c/o Dr. Jayne Ireland
+Dr. Jayne Ireland

 E-mail: